Book now with complete peace of mind; if you find it cheaper elsewhere, we'll refund the difference.

 From 01 Jul 2025

-Cozy single room close to Florence city centre in Ponte alle Mosse
+Cool double bedroom close to Florence city centre in Statuto

 How Public Transportation works in Florence?